niuzhiqiang90/yapi-user-manager/README.md

 # yapi-user-operator
+yapi-user-operator is a simple, easy and fast command line tool for managing yapi users.

 [中文](./README-zh.md)

 > [YApi](https://github.com/YMFE/yapi) is an efficient, easy-to-use and powerful api management platform designed to provide more elegant interface management services for developers, products and testers.
 It helps developers to create, publish and maintain APIs easily.
 YApi also provides an excellent interactive experience for users, and developers can manage interfaces by simply using the interface data writing tools and simple click operations provided by the platform.